-According to the University, the Master study program "Infection Prevention and Control" is taught by full-time faculty staff composed of highly qualified professionals from diverse national and international backgrounds.
-The staff includes 3 professors, 4 associate professors and 7 adjunct professors.
+According to the University, the Master study program "Nursing" is taught by full-time faculty staff composed of highly qualified professionals from diverse national and international backgrounds.
+The staff includes 1 professor, 1 associate professor and 20 assistant professors.
 Both male and female faculty members contribute equally to teaching across the male and female student sections.

-The current faculty-to-student ratio is 1:3.
+The current student-to-faculty ratio is 1:1 (SER 7.1.1).

-According to the University, the recruitment of faculty members for the Master study program is conducted through a structured, multi-stage process aligned with strategic priorities and international academic standards.
+According to the University, the recruitment of faculty members for the Master study program "Nursing" is conducted through a structured, multi-stage process aligned with strategic priorities and international academic standards.
 Departments assess their staffing needs and submit requests specifying academic rank, specialization, and qualifications.
-These requests are consolidated by the College Recruitment Committee and approved by the College Council before being announced through official recruitment channels, including the Saudi Arabian Cultural Missions and academic networks.
+These requests are consolidated by the College Recruitment Committee and approved by the College Council before being announced through official recruitment channels, including the Saudi Arabian Cultural

+Missions and academic networks.
 Applicants are required to hold a PhD or equivalent degree from internationally ranked institutions, maintain academic continuity, demonstrate relevant experience, and possess peer-reviewed publications in recognized journals.
 Shortlisted candidates are evaluated via online interviews, and final selections are approved by the College Council and endorsed by the Vice Rectorate for Academic Affairs (SER 7.1.2).

 Faculty development is overseen by the Skill Development Committee, which organizes targeted workshops and seminars in areas such as teaching strategies, student engagement, leadership, and academic writing.
 Activities are based on annual needs assessments and are documented through feedback and evaluation reports.
 Research is supported by the Deanship of Postgraduate Studies and Scientific Research, which provides funding for projects, publications, and conference participation.
-The University also offers incentives such as publication fee reimbursements, performance awards, and recognition prizes to promote a research-oriented academic culture.
+The University also offers incentives such as publication fee reimbursements, performance awards, and recognition prizes to promote a research-oriented academic culture (SER 7.1.3).